“We need to come up with a name for the boat.”

 "I can understand why everyone says boating will either make or break a relationship," something I heard early on in the First Mate's Club.

-"Saw lots of birds, flying fish, a dead alligator, but hardly a living soul."
 It seemed surreal.
 The lake looked limitless, and as I watched a storm in the distance I was glad we were hugging the shoreline.
-From Stuart on the Atlantic we headed south and spent a couple days in beautiful Hobe Sound, relaxing and provisioning in what's know as Florida's Treasure Coast.
+It took 3 days to cross Florida and once we popped out on the Atlantic near Stuart we headed south, spending a couple of days in beautiful Hobe Sound, relaxing and provisioning in what's know as Florida's Treasure Coast.

-In 1997 it was still possible to anchor for free in the ICW, but at some point the laws changed, in part to discourage transient boats (spoiling resident's views).
-We eventually moved to a marina in West Palm Beach, where we made final preparations and waited for a weather window to head for the Bahamas.
+Luckily, in 1997 it was still possible to anchor for free in the ICW, but at some point the laws changed, in part to discourage transient boats (spoiling resident's views).
+We eventually moved to a marina in West Palm Beach, where we'd make our final preparations before leaving the United States for good.

 To read from Chapter 1: A Rough Start